kristineaajuhl/spatio_temporal_generative_cardiac_model/README.md

 Test tasks:
 - sequence_completion_training: Reconstruct the sequence from training set based on optimized latent vector (l.
 66 specified which number in the training set to be reconstructud)
-- sequence_completion_test: Reconstruct test sequences from single timestep
+- sequence_completion_test: Reconstruct test sequences from single timestep (l.
+16 in dataloader specifies time-index to recontruct from)
 - sequence_generation: Generate unique sequence with specified demography (l.
-158-160) specifies the demography)
+158-160 specifies the demography)
 - sequence_generation_similarconditions: Generate unique sequences matching the demographic of the test set

 ## Cite